Diagnosing Agent Coordination Failures

 product: "Product has final voice"

-NEVER sacrifice design quality for speed of delivery.
+Sacrificing design quality for speed of delivery is a trap.
 Get the hierarchy right first.

 Rushing → Tempo Control Pattern